ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-10-12-data-documentation-case-study-reml-and-rfigshare.md

 <p></p>
 This is the Top-level API function for writing eml.
 Help page is a bit sparse.
 See [This Link](https://github.com/ropensci/reml) for more.
 For eg "for convenience, dat could simply be a data.frame and reml will launch it's metadata wizard to assist in constructing the metadata based on the data.frame provided.
 While this may be helpful starting out, regular users will find it faster to define the columns and units directly in the format above."

+Now load up the test data for classification trees I described in [This Post](/2013/10/test-data-for-classification-trees/)

 #### Code:
     install_github("disentangle", "ivanhanigan") # for the data